 3) Selvage denim isn’t necessarily of higher quality or more durable than non-selvage denim.
 However, it often fades with more contrast.
 But it basically comes down to the threads used and how they’re spun in addition to the indigo dyeing process and what kind of indigo that’s used.
 Read more about selvage here or have a look at the high quality non-selvage denims developed by Indigofera.

 4) The fashion of cuffing jeans dates from the time before sanforization, which was invented in the 1920s.
 Before that all jeans were shrink-to-fit.
-As the name indicates, the jeans will to shrink once washed, especially in length.
+As the name indicates, the jeans will shrink once washed, especially in length.
 Unsanforized denim shrinks up to 10% and as the desired end result generally is an inseam around 80-90 centimeters the pants must be purchased with about 10 centimeters too long.
-What cowboys and workers then did so until the fabric had shrunken enough was to cuff the pants.
+Therefore, what cowboys and workers did until the fabric had shrunken enough, was to cuff the pants.
 Also, in the early days, many brands only offered one length.

 Five pieces of advice about buying and wearing in new jeans